bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 For 440 Hz	cycles = 28409 / 256
 		cycles = 110

 These values match the code for the single tone 440 Hz triangle wave.
 CLKDIVIDER is calculated in each if/elseif statement in DE0_NANO2 and then passed as an input to makeTone to calculate cycles.
 These values determine how quickly the wave steps from 0 to 255 and therefore generate the difference in sound.
 Here the difference in this video of our three tone tune, readings from the oscilloscope also show the different frequencies.
 The frequency being played is shown in the bottom right hand corner.
-[Here's a video.](https://youtu.be/L3GszLX1wvM)
+[Here's a video of what it shuold look like.](https://youtu.be/L3GszLX1wvM)

 ## Enable tone with Arduino